DWI

 How Does the ALR Process Work in Texas?

-The Administrative License Revocation (ALR) process is a civil proceeding separate from the criminal DWI charge but crucial for retaining your driving privileges.
-Once arrested, you have only 15 days to request an ALR hearing.
-Failure to do so results in automatic suspension after 40 days.
-During the ALR hearing, the focus will be on whether the police had probable cause for the traffic stop and arrest and whether you failed a chemical test.
-A knowledgeable attorney can help navigate this process by disputing grounds for suspension and identifying weaknesses in the prosecution's case.
+The Administrative License Revocation (ALR) process runs separately from the criminal DWI charge but is critical to keep your license.
+After an arrest, you have 15 days to request a hearing.
+If you do not request one, the state automatically suspends your license after 40 days.
+At the ALR hearing, officials review whether police had probable cause to stop you and whether you failed or refused a chemical test.
+An experienced attorney can guide you through this process and identify any weaknesses in the state's case.

 Contact Us for a Free Consultation Today